- This event has passed.

 Protecting and Promoting AI Innovation: Patent Eligibility Reform as an Imperative for National Security and Innovation

 October 1 @ 12:00 pm - 2:10 pm

-The legal symposium Security, Privacy, and Innovation: Reshaping Law for the AI Era convenes experts to debate critical legal issues around AI.
-Co-hosted by the Reiss Center on Law and Security, the National Security Commission on Artificial Intelligence, the Berkman Klein Center, and Just Security, the symposium explores how the law must adapt to promote innovation while addressing serious questions around the development and use of AI in the United States and globally.
+The legal symposium Security, Privacy, and Innovation: Reshaping Law for the AI Era convened experts to debate critical legal issues around AI.
+Co-hosted by the Reiss Center on Law and Security, the National Security Commission on Artificial Intelligence, the Berkman Klein Center, and Just Security, the symposium explored how the law must adapt to promote innovation while addressing serious questions around the development and use of AI in the United States and globally.

 Visit the full symposium page to see dates, times, and speaker lists for the entire symposium.

 This event was approved for two New York State CLE credit in the category of Areas of Professional Practice.
 The credit was both transitional and nontransitional; it was appropriate for both experienced and newly admitted attorneys.

 12:00 – 2:10 p.m.

 Panel 1 Speakers:

 Andrei Iancu, Former Director, U.S. Patent and Trademark Office